axiemaid/bsv-openclaw-skill/README.md

 # BSV Wallet Skill for OpenClaw

-A simple Bitcoin SV wallet skill that lets your OpenClaw agent check balances, send BSV, and receive BSV — all through natural language.
+A simple Bitcoin SV wallet skill that lets your OpenClaw agent create a wallet, check balances, and send/receive BSV — all through natural language.

 ## Features